 In order for the stove to operate correctly and at maximum efficiency it is necessary to achieve a good seal between the back face of the stove convector section, the stove back base sections and the decorative fire surround and hearth.

 This should be achieved using fire cement.
-Any void surrounding an inset stove when installed should be filled with fire cement, vermiculite or similar in the interest of safety and efficiency.
+Any void surrounding an inset stove when installed should be filled with fire cement, vermiculite or similar in the interest of safety and efficacy.

-Adjusting the self-levelling feet (Free Standing Models Only)
+Adjusting the self-levelling feet (if applicable)